Dhananjay-shrivastav/CxxPrimerPlus/README.md

 		 You can determine whether the list is empty.
 		 You can determine whether the list is full.
 		 You can visit each item in the list and perform some action on it.
-	As you can see, this list really is simple; it doesn＊t allow insertion or deletion, for example.
+	As you can see, this list really is simple; it doesn't allow insertion or deletion, for example.
 	Design a List class to represent this abstract type.
 You should provide a list.h header file with the class declaration and a list.cpp file with the class method implementations.
 	You should also create a short program that utilizes your design.
 	The main reason for keeping the list specification simple is to simplify this programming exercise.
-You can implement the list as an array or, if you＊re familiar with the data type, as a linked list.
+You can implement the list as an array or, if you're familiar with the data type, as a linked list.
 But the public interface should not depend on your choice.
 That is, the public interface should not have array indices, pointers to nodes, and so on.
 It should be expressed in the general concepts of creating a list, adding an item to the list, and so on.